seth-so/portfolio/_posts/2020-09-08-just-because.md

 ![Custom Blender](https://github.com/seth-so/portfolio/raw/master/assets/img/justbecause/blender-cathy.JPG "Cathedral of Learning"){: .center-image } <br />

 Wow, did I really get that good at Blender that I can model a near [photo-perfect scene](https://github.com/seth-so/portfolio/raw/master/assets/img/justbecause/blender-cathy-compare.JPG){:target="_blank"}?
-Of course not, but the real answer is pretty cool as well: Google Maps satellite mode may look 2D, but it actually contains hidden GIS metadata created by IDRISI Taiga.
+Unfortunately not, but the real answer is pretty cool as well: Google Maps satellite mode may look 2D, but it actually contains hidden GIS metadata created by IDRISI Taiga.
 I used RenderDoc for process injection into Google Chrome to extract the map frame data into an .rdc file.
 With the help of extensions, Blender can interpret these files, import the height data, and skin the model according to satellite imagery.
 Add a point light and we have a nice sunset. <br /><br />
 tl;dr - I made a 3D model from  Google Maps data - pretty cool, huh?

 <br />